Cyb3rWr4i7h/Vision-Assist-App/README.md

 ## Acknowledgments

 - Google ML Kit for text recognition capabilities
+- Google Maps Platform for navigation services
+- Google Cloud Speech-to-Text for voice recognition
-- OpenAI for the ChatGPT API
+- Flutter TTS for text-to-speech capabilities
 - The Flutter team for the wonderful framework